 Ciao UDOOers!
 Christmas is coming, and we feel the holiday spirit all around us.
 We’re ready to spend the holidays with our friends and family, nerding our heart time and playing with our BOLTs.
 But we haven’t forgotten our beloved X86.
-In today’s interview you’ll meet Krzysztof, a fellow UDOOer that buit a case for our X86.
+In today’s interview you’ll meet Krzysztof, a fellow UDOOer that built a case for our X86.
+Let the Stranger talks – Krysztof edition begin

 My name is Krzysztof and I am working in a research institute, where I lead projects related to sensor networks and data processing.
 So my focus is on data gathering as well as on its further processing, considering energy efficiency at every step.
 The great advantage for me is that my work is also my hobby, so I am one of the lucky ones who can work on their hobby!